-3 Hamza Mahmoud Al-Zubaidi, Bank Credit Management and Credit Analysis, Al-Warraq Publishing and Distribution, Amman, 2002.
+&lt;sup>3Hamza Mahmoud Al-Zubaidi, Bank Credit Management and CreditAnalysis, Al-WarraqPublishing and Distribution, Amman, 2002.

-4 Khaled Wahib Al-Rawi, Banking Operations Management, 3rd edition, Dar Al-Manahij Publishing and Distribution, Amman, Jordan, 2003, pp. 166-167.
+&lt;sup>4KhaledWahib Al-Rawi, Banking Operations Management, 3rd edition, Dar Al-ManahijPublishing and Distribution, Amman, Jordan, 2003, pp. 166-167.

-5 Mounir Ibrahim Hindi, Financial Institutions Management and Financial Markets, El-Maaref Establishment, Alexandria, Egypt, 2006, p.
+&lt;sup>5Mounir Ibrahim Hindi, Financial Institutions Management and Financial Markets, El-Maaref Establishment, Alexandria, Egypt, 2006, p.
 100.

-The primary objective of establishing a credit policy is to provide a general 209 framework and specific factors to guide credit officers in their decision-making 210 process regarding the granting or denial of bank credit.
-Additionally, it serves as a 211 tool to help management in defining and planning its objectives and monitoring 212 them.
-The presence of such factors ensures uniformity in the bank's work, whereas 213 their absence leads to differing decision-making bases.
-Thus, the objectives of 214 establishing a bank's credit policy are numerous, and this research highlights the 215 most important of these objectives6.
-216
+such factors ensures uniformity in the bank's work, whereas their absence leads to differing decision-making bases.
+Thus, the objectives of establishing a bank's credit policy are numerous, and this research highlights the most important of these objectives.

-- Despite the bank's freedom in its credit policies, these policies must align with the state's general financial policy issued by the central bank, which aligns with the state's economic development plans.
-Therefore, credit policies in banks should support and assist the state's economic policies. - 222 2.
+- 1. Despite the bank's freedom in its credit policies, these policies must align with the state's general financial policy issued by the central bank, which aligns with the state's economic development plans.
+Therefore, credit policies in banks should support and assist the state's economic policies. - 2.
 Credit is one of the most important sources of income for banks.
-To achieve 223 profitability from it, the bank must operate on two fronts: maximizing profits 224 and minimizing losses.
-This results in an increase in the bank's market value 225 due to the strength and solidity of its financial position. - 3.
+To achieve profitability from it, the bank must operate on two fronts: maximizing profits and minimizing losses.
+This results in an increase in the bank's market value due to the strength and solidity of its financial position. - 3.
 The bank's credit policy should follow a clear policy for both the bank's credit management and its clients to prevent decision-making conflicts. - 4.
 Each bank has a lending policy through which it aims to achieve its overall objectives and mission.
 Therefore, it may prioritize financing certain activities.
 Consequently, the bank may find itself committed to rationalizing its credit decisions to finance some activities over others to maintain the safety of the granted credit. - 5.
 The bank may identify areas of credit that are prohibited from financing for religious, ethical, environmental reasons, or due to high risks in these areas.
-Regardless of the rationale behind this prohibition, the bank's credit policy may include areas that are not allowed to be financed. - 237 - 238
+Regardless of the rationale behind this prohibition, the bank's credit policy may include areas that are not allowed to be financed.